WICG/close-watcher/README.md

 ### Abuse analysis

-As discussed [above](#user-activation-gating), for platforms like Android where the close signal is to use the back button, we need to prevent abuse that traps the user on a page by effectively disabling their back button.
-The user activation gating is intended to combat that.
+As discussed above, we have various forms of user activation gating.
+These are meant to prevent abuse for platforms like Android where the close signal is to use the back button.
+There, we need to prevent abuse that traps the user on a page by effectively disabling their back button.

 In detail, a malicious page which wants to trap the user would be able to do at most the following using the `CloseWatcher` API:

 - If the user never interacts with the page:
-  - Create its "free" (i.e., not user-activation-gated) `CloseWatcher`
+  - Create its "free" (i.e., not user-activation-consuming, but also not grouped) `CloseWatcher`
   - The first Android back button press would destroy the `CloseWatcher`
   - The second Android back button press would navigate back through the joint session history, escaping the abusive page
 - If the user activates the page once: